-Ticket of No Return is Ulrike Ottinger’s most focused film.
-The film’s original title was Portrait of a Drinker, and it is a woozy, gorgeous, sad film about drowning out the stimuli at the edge of the frame.
+Ticket of No Return is Ulrike Ottinger’s most focused work.
+Its original title was Portrait of a Drinker, and it is a woozy, gorgeous, sad film about drowning out the stimuli at the edge of the frame.
 Ottinger, who studied painting in Munich and Paris before turning to photography and eventually film, does her own cinematography.
-From the sun-kissed golds of Madame X to the deep greens of Ticket, all of Ottinger’s films have a breathtaking color palette, and the greens are crucial to evoking a superficial pleasures of the life led by the perpetually intoxicated protagonist.
+From the sun-kissed golds of Madame X: An Absolute Ruler to the deep greens of Ticket of No Return, all of Ottinger’s films have a breathtaking color palette, and the greens are crucial to evoking a superficial pleasures of the life led by the perpetually intoxicated protagonist.

 Ottinger’s films are so coy they are often called parody, but that feels inadequate and misleading.
-Ticket is “about” Germany in the era of the Berlin Wall; just like the unnamed woman at the center, it never directly confronts the political dissolution of its setting, preferring to drown it in booze and hazy spectacle.
-The great actress Tabea Blumenschein, who passed away earlier this month, is the core of both Madame X and Ticket of No Return’s artistic success.
+Ticket of No Return is “about” Germany in the era of the Berlin Wall; just like the unnamed woman at the center, it never directly confronts the political dissolution of its setting, preferring to drown it in booze and hazy spectacle.
+The great actress Tabea Blumenschein, who passed away in March, is the core of both Madame X: An Absolute Ruler and Ticket of No Return’s artistic success.
 Her eyes command the frame, changing the entire compositional direction of a shot by simply looking in the other direction.
 As parties and nights and backlit shadows blur into one another, she remains staggering through it all, eventually emerging as a symbol of the city of Berlin itself.
-Thus Ticket becomes Ottinger’s first film concerned mainly with a place as a personal prospect, an identity that cascades onto all its inhabitants and visitors.
+Thus Ticket of No Return becomes Ottinger’s first film concerned mainly with a place as a personal prospect, an identity that cascades onto all its inhabitants and visitors.

 Ethnography vs. Camp